rock-the-prototype/dsl-docs/README.md

 The rule set defines **when a requirement is considered valid**.
 The validation engine applies both deterministically and reports rule-based errors (Rule IDs).

+## A DSL for Digital Sovereignty
+This DSL establishes a formally defined, machine-verifiable language to make requirements, rules, and validations transparent, auditable, and interoperable across existing digital infrastructures and usable for any sector or domain.

 ### Context & Trust